 Each recipient of the L. B. Sims Award receives a $500 honorarium and a certificate from the Graduate College.
 In addition, the Graduate College submits the winning theses as the institution's nomination for the Midwestern Association of Graduate Schools (MAGS) Distinguished Thesis Award.
 MAGS adopted the four disciplinary categories used by CGS: Biological/Life Sciences, Physical Sciences/Engineering, Social Sciences, and Humanities.

-Following MAGS, the Graduate College will consider nominations from the Social Sciences and Mathematics, Physical Sciences, and Engineering for the 2021 cycle.
+Following MAGS, the Graduate College will consider nominations from the Biological/Life Sciences and the Humanities for the 2024 cycle.
 Theses from the other two categories will be considered next year.

-Nominations for the 2021 award are due October 15, 2020 and must meet the following criteria:
+Nominations for the 2024 Sims Award are due October 11, 2023 and must meet the following criteria:

 - Nominated theses should represent highly original research that makes a significant contribution to their field.

-- Nominations will be accepted from Social Sciences and Mathematics, Physical Sciences, and Engineering in which the University of Iowa offers a master's degree.
+- Nominations will be accepted from Biological/Life Sciences and Humanities in which the University of Iowa offers a master's degree.
 However, original works accepted by the University "in lieu of thesis" (e.g. works of art) may not be nominated.

 - Each department may nominate one candidate to the Graduate College.

 - Each nominee must have been awarded the Master's degree within the calendar year from July 1, 2021 to June 30, 2023.

 - Because the intent of the competition is to recognize scholarship by students who are pursuing their first graduate research degree, individuals who received a Ph.D. (or comparable research degree) in any discipline prior to the writing of the Master's thesis are not eligible.
 However, recipients of a first professional degree awarded prior to the writing of the thesis may be nominated.